CheewyOFF/fourequalsten_hint/README.md

 import fourequalsten_hint as feth feth.fancy_solve()
 ```
-3. Execute the program and follow the instructions in the terminal
+3. Execute the program and follow the instructions in the terminal</br></br>

 **If you want to use the functions in your program :**